mliszcz/msc-thesis/thesis/chapters/05-results.md

 *standards inspections*.
 These methods usually require involving domain experts who provide a usability feedback.

-The heuristic evaluation is relatively a simple method and produces a reasonable outcome.
+The heuristic evaluation is quite a simple method and produces a reasonable outcome.
 It has been chosen to evaluate TangoJS' usability and user experience.
 The 10 heuristics, as formulated by Nielsen [@nielsen1994usability]: